 But don’t be fooled; your body is working hard when you’re in the pool.
 Water is denser than air, so moving through H2O puts more external pressure on your limbs than out-of-water training, studies have shown.
 Even better, that pressure is uniformly distributed.
 It doesn’t collect in your knees, hips or the other places that bear most of the burden when you exercise with gravity sitting on your shoulders.

 How you breathe during a swimming workout is another big differentiator, says David Tanner, a research associate at Indiana University and co-editor of an educational handbook on the science of swimming.
 During a run or bike ride, your breath tends to be shallow and your exhales forceful.
 “It’s the other way around with swimming,” says Tanner.
 “You breathe in quickly and deeply, and then let the air trickle out.”
 Because your head is under water when you swim, these breathing adjustments are vital, and they may improve the strength of your respiratory muscles, Tanner says.
 “This kind of breathing keeps the lung alveoli”—the millions of little balloon-like structures that inflate and deflate as your breathe—“from collapsing and sticking together.”
+These are just some of the best healthy benefits that according to these biofit reviews it provides.

 Plus, who wouldn’t want a swimmer’s body?
 Swimming fires up more of your body’s major muscle groups than other forms of cardio exercise.
 “If you think about running or biking, you’re mostly using your lower body,” Tanner says.
 Swimming not only engages your legs, but also recruits your upper body and core—especially your lats, the muscles of your middle back, and triceps, the backs of your upper arms.
 “You look at pictures of swimmers, and you see how the upper body development is really tremendous,” he says.
-Improve your exercise results with Meticore.
+Improve your exercise results with One and done Workout.

 Finally, your back benefits.
 Working out in a horizontal pose—as opposed to the upright position your body assumes during other forms of aerobic exercise—may be an ideal way to counteract all the time you spend hunched over a desk or steering wheel.
 “There’s no hard impact on your back like there is with running, and instead of being bent forward like you would be on a bike, your back tends to be arched slightly in the opposite direction,” Tanner says.
 That may help improve your posture and prevent the back injuries and pain that stem from long stretches of sedentary time.